kusala9/DanielMoraite.github.io/README.md

 > Almost there: algorithms, interesting projects and new developments.

 * [Tensorflow and NN](docs/fifth.md)
-> Coming soon: some of my favorite projects.
+> Docking in progress: networks and some of my favorite projects.

 * [Into the deep space](docs/sixth.md)
 > Coming soon: Just a few random projects: Object Detection, OpenCV, etc.